DeyvissonFerreira/estrategia-web-challenge/README.md

 ## Instalation And Execution

-After clonning the projet, open a terminal in the project root and execute using the command 'mvn clean install' or 'mvn test'.
+After clonning the project, open a terminal in the project root and execute using the command 'mvn clean install' or 'mvn test'.

 You can run the suite.xml using an IDE.